Learning and Training Resources

 If you are searching for open educational resources on other topics, please consult the SSH Open Marketplace, a discovery platform for tools, services, training materials, datasets, publications and workflows.
 The marketplace (semi)-automatically harvests the metadata of training materials from three infrastructures: CESSDA, CLARIN and DARIAH.

 If you are a student seeking a new course or programme in Digital Humanities in Europe or beyond, please browse the Digital Humanities Course Registry.
-Please note that the course registry does not contain open educational resources, but information about digital humanities programmes, which require enrollment.
+Please note that the course registry does not host open educational resources but contains metadata about digital humanities programmes offered by universities, which require enrollment.